swax/NAISYS/docs/007-web-auth.md

 1. Deploys migrations and connects to `supervisor.db`.
 2. Calls `ensureSuperAdmin()` — creates the `superadmin` user with `supervisor_admin` if missing. **No credential is set.**
-3. If `--setup` was passed, asks whether to wipe the superadmin's passkeys + sessions.
+3. If `--setup` was passed, asks whether to wipe the superadmin's credentials (passkeys + password).
-4. Issues a registration link if any of: just bootstrapped, operator asked to reset, or the superadmin has no passkey and no unexpired token.
+4. Issues a registration link if any of: just bootstrapped, operator asked to reset, or the superadmin has no enabled credential and no unexpired token.
 Prints the URL to stdout and waits on TTY for the operator to acknowledge.

-The reset prompt's default flips based on context: explicit `--setup` runs default to "no" (so tweaking env vars doesn't lock you out), while implicit first-run setup defaults to "yes" (so the operator gets a fresh link without typing `y`).
-If a reset is performed, sessions are also wiped so an old browser cookie can't outlive the credential it was minted from.

 The printed URL uses `SUPERVISOR_WEBAUTHN_ORIGIN` when set so it lands on a host the browser will accept; otherwise it falls back to `http://localhost:<SERVER_PORT>`.

-If you're locked out, restart the supervisor with `--setup` to re-issue a superadmin registration link.
+If everyone is locked out, restart the supervisor with `--setup` to re-issue a superadmin registration link.
 The login page surfaces this hint behind a "Trouble signing in?" link.

 ## Configuration

 ```
+ALLOW_PASSWORD_LOGIN=false           # opt-in alternate password path; default off

 # Optional WebAuthn hardening — when unset, RP ID and origin derive from request
-# headers (fine for dev; requires trusting your reverse proxy in production).
+# headers (fine for dev; trusts the reverse proxy).
+Set in production to lock the
-# Set these to lock the relying-party identity to fixed values regardless of
+# relying-party identity to fixed values regardless of Host/Origin headers.
-# Host/Origin headers.
 SUPERVISOR_WEBAUTHN_RP_ID=supervisor.example.com
 SUPERVISOR_WEBAUTHN_ORIGIN=https://supervisor.example.com   # or comma-list for multi-origin
 ```